 The program is one of 189 programs worldwide to be accredited by the Council for Interior Design Accreditation.
-Additionally, the program is also accredited by the National Kitchen and Bath Design Association (NKBA), and the National Association of Schools of Art & Design (NASAD).
+Additionally, the program is also accredited by the National Association of Schools of Art & Design (NASAD).
+The program is an affiliated National Kitchen and Bath Design Association (NKBA) program.
 Program alumni can be found successfully practicing interior design from California to New York as well as abroad.

 - To empower program graduates to become innovative, environmentally and socially conscious designers.

 - To be involved in the community and public engagement

 - To focus on the world of design and all its complexity in relation to its effect on people as well as their social interactions and behavior.

 - To academically prepare the students for the National Council for Interior Design Qualification (NCIDQ) exam.

 - To promote a sense of teamwork, tolerance, and humanitarian values among the students through appropriate design projects.

 - To encourage the significance, understanding, and application of sustainable design practices.

 - To retain the 100% job placement 6 months post-graduation.